 Can’t Take 10,000 Steps a Day?
 Do This Instead

-Taking 10,000 steps per day is a great way to get your daily dose of physical activity, but only 15 percent of American men and women regularly hit that healthy target, according to a 2017 study in the journal Medicine & Science in Sports & Exercise.
-Lack of time is the most commonly cited obstacle, but fortunately, there’s an alternative that may be easier to fit into a tight schedule.
+Taking 10,000 steps per day is a great way to get your daily dose of physical activity, but only 15% of American men and women regularly hit that healthy target, according to a 2017 study in the journal Medicine & Science in Sports & Exercise.
+Lack of time is the most commonly cited obstacle, but fortunately, there’s an alternative walking tip that may be easier to fit into a tight schedule.

 In the year-long study, Oregon State University researchers found that although people who took more steps each day were typically healthier than those who took fewer steps, speed made a difference.
-Those who took 5,000 to 7,000 steps at a faster pace scored similar health benefits, including things like smaller waist circumference, lower blood pressure, and reduced BMI and cholesterol levels.
-The other health benefits of walking for just 15 minutes a day might surprise you.
+Those who took 5,000 to 7,000 steps at a faster pace scored similar health benefits, including things like smaller waist circumference, lower blood pressure and reduced BMI and cholesterol levels.

 “Running or jogging two and a half miles is equivalent to walking 10,000 steps,” says Chauncey Graham, CSCS, an ACE Fitness Professional at Gold’s Gym in Washington, DC.
 Higher-intensity workouts also come with added benefits, including improvements to your cardiorespiratory system.
 “A heightened level of exercise will prevent and lower your risk of many common diseases as well as obesity,” Graham says.